01 Mar 2017

 This is super useful and lets one claim something stronger than what the

 monadic structure gives you.
-In an expression like g <$> mu <*> nu <*> rho
+In an expression like g <$> mu <*> nu <*> rho,

 you are guaranteed that the corresponding random variables \(g_\mu\),